post-self/post-self.ink/content/extras/calls/arthur.md

 Please read
 :   The [What is Post-Self?](https://wiki.post-self.ink/wiki/What_is_Post-Self%3F) page, the [writing guide](https://wiki.post-self.ink/wiki/Writing_guide), and at least [the synopsis of *Marsh*](/extras/summaries).
 I will also provide the current draft of the book if you get in touch.

+Illustrations
+:   Also welcome!
+Pay is similarly TBD pending funding.
+5.625" wide by 8.75" tall, 300dpi, black and white or color.

 Consider joining
 :   Either [Discord](https://makyo.io/ps-discord) or the Post-Self [Telegram Group](https://makyo.io/ps-telegram).